maxmatical/ml-cheatsheet/ML tips/general tips/README.md

 ### Batch size:

-it seems like 32/64 is the best starting point
+For speed: set bs to as large as will fit in GPU memory For generalization performance: it seems like 32/64 is the best for generalization (more updates, more noise for regularization)

 ### Batch size finder